The views expressed by the host on this program documented to be almost always right 99.6% of the time it is Friday.

 But where it's known, it's compensated for.

-And it is therefore justified to act on it and to implement it.
+In this case, the bias is considered justifiable and it is therefore justified to act on it and to implement it.

-And Ergo, that's how you arrive at, I'm not prosecuting the new black panthers.
+And Ergo, that's how you arrive at, I'm not prosecuting the new Black Panthers.

-I mean, Holder is one of these guys that really is like these idiots on Wall Street.
+I mean, Holder is one of these guys that really is like these idiots on Wall Street, the stats of the numbers of blacks in jail.

 It's not because they've committed crimes.